tajespasarela/tailwind-editor/README.md

 ![Hello World](images/hello-world.png)

-> We are using Node 16, which supports [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) by default.
-If you are using older versions of Node you can use CommonJs modules and just rename the file with the `.cjs` extension.
+> Since we are using Vite and [ES modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), the minimum node version required to follow this article is 14.18+.
 >

 So far, so good.
 Now we are going to configure `postcss` and its tailwind plugin to return CSS: